AbidHasan007/kids-fashion/DEPLOYMENT_READY.md

 - Security headers configured

 ### ✅ Environment Variables
-All required environment variables are configured in `vercel.json`:
+Environment variables should be set in the Vercel dashboard (not in vercel.json):
 - Database connection
 - Supabase configuration
 - Authentication secrets